-Dr. Andrew Terrono is a hand surgery and orthopedics/orthopedic surgery.
+Dr. Andrew Terrono is a physician who specializes in hand surgery and orthopedics/orthopedic surgery.
 He is rated 4.0 stars out of 5 by his patients.
 His clinical interests encompass hand problems and wrist problems.
 He honors several insurance carriers, including AARP, Fortis, and Coventry.
 His education and training includes medical school at SUNY Downstate Medical Center College of Medicine and then he performed his residency at Tufts Medical Center and Kings County Hospital Center.
-Dr. Terrono has received a 4.0 out of 5 star rating by his patients.
-He is an in-network provider for AARP, Fortis, and Coventry, as well as other insurance carriers.
-He has received the distinction of Top Doctor Boston Magazine.
-Dr. Terrono is affiliated with Beth Israel Deaconess (BID) Hospital-Milton and Newton-Wellesley Hospital.
-Dr. Terrono welcomes new patients.
+Dr. Terrono has received professional recognition including the following: Top Doctor Boston Magazine.
+His professional affiliations include Beth Israel Deaconess (BID) Hospital-Milton and Newton-Wellesley Hospital.
+He is accepting new patients.

 Clinical interests: Wrist Problems, Hand Problems

 Clinical interests: Shoulder Problems, Knee Problems

-Dr. Suzanne Miller is a specialist in orthopedics/orthopedic surgery and sports medicine.
-In her practice, Dr. Miller focuses on knee problems and shoulder problems.
+Dr. Suzanne Miller works as an orthopedist and sports medicine specialist.
+Dr. Miller has a special interest in knee problems and shoulder problems.
 She is rated 3.5 stars out of 5 stars.
 Clinical interests for Dr. Miller include knee problems and shoulder problems.
 She accepts several insurance carriers, including Cigna, Aetna, and Medicare.
-Before performing her residency at Mount Sinai Medical Center and a hospital affiliated with Mount Sinai School of Medicine.
-Patient ratings for Dr. Miller average 3.5 stars out of 5.
-She honors Cigna, Aetna, and Medicare, in addition to other insurance carriers.
-Dr. Miller has received professional recognition including the following: Alpha Omega Alpha Medical Honor Society; Oref Resident Research Award 2nd Place; and NIH Summer Research Fellowship Award.
+Before performing her residency at Mount Sinai Medical Center and a hospital affiliated with Mount Sinai School of Medicine, Dr. Miller attended Mount Sinai School of Medicine.
+Dr. Miller's distinctions include: Alpha Omega Alpha Medical Honor Society; Oref Resident Research Award 2nd Place; and NIH Summer Research Fellowship Award.
 New patients are welcome to contact her office for an appointment.

 Clinical interests: Shoulder Problems, Knee Problems